 The Paramedic technical diploma from Madison College provides the educational background and training for careers in emergency medical services, hospitals, private ambulance services and community para-medicine.
 Occupational experience and continuing education provide the paramedic with opportunities to serve as EMS managers and instructors.

-The embedded technical diploma gives you the opportunity to secure employment (“job out”) and to begin serving local communities, hospitals, and other institutions or industries which require the skills of a paramedic.
-You can do this while continuing your education later in the Paramedic associate degree program.
+The embedded technical diploma gives you the opportunity to secure employment and serve your local communities, hospitals, and other institutions or industries which require the skills of a paramedic.
+You can do this while continuing your education later in the Paramedic Technician associate degree program.

 Students in the Paramedic program may attend full or part time.

 Full-time cohort meets Tuesday/Thursday 8 a.m. - 4:30 p.m.
 Students will be assigned a lab session on either Mondays or Fridays in addition to their clinical hours.
 This program spans one year, including fall, spring and summer semesters.
 Students in this cohort attend full time.

 Fall 2021 part-time cohort meets Monday/Wednesday 6 – 10 p.m., with 24 Saturday labs 8 a.m. – 4:30 p.m., plus clinical hours.
 This part-time format takes 18 months to complete.
 Cohorts starting during odd years will meet on Mondays and Wednesdays, even years meet Tuesdays and Thursdays.

 Academy cohort meets Monday through Friday 8 a.m. - 4:30 p.m.
 This program spans two semesters.
 Students in this cohort attend full time.
 Space in this program is limited and instructor consent is required.

 All students must pass a drug screen, provide health history paperwork (vaccination records), as well as a background screening